Fantasy magazine

 A fantasy fiction magazine, or fantasy magazine, is a magazine which publishes primarily fantasy fiction.
-Not generally included in the category are magazines for children with stories about such characters as Santa Claus.
-Also not included are adult magazines about sexual fantasy.
+Magazines for children featuring characters such as Santa Claus are usually classified as children's magazines rather than fantasy magazines.
+Also excluded are adult magazines focused on erotic or sexual content, which are not part of the fantasy fiction genre.
 Many fantasy magazines, in addition to fiction, have other features such as art, cartoons, reviews, or letters from readers.
 Some fantasy magazines also publish science fiction and horror fiction, so there is not always a clear distinction between a fantasy magazine and a science fiction magazine.
-For example, Fantastic magazine published almost exclusively science fiction for much of its run.
+For example, Fantastic magazine often published science fiction and fantasy together, and for some periods focused predominantly on science fiction.